 Field-hunting tip

-Look in syenite pegmatites country — that is the host setting where raadeite typically forms.
+Look in syenite pegmatites country, the host setting where raadeite typically forms.
 If you start seeing soddyite, fluorapatite, augite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.